Ash1eyC0des/bill-trackr/README.md

 # Objectives

-- It's a beginner level app created to understand how MVC concept and logins are added
+ It's a beginner level app created to understand how MVC concept and logins are added

 ---

 # Who is this for?

--Created to help keep track of monthly bills and expenses.
+Created to help anyone keep track of monthly bills and expenses.
 Carefully designed to be eye-catching and easy to use.

 ---